Southern African pholcids

 Published in Zool.
 J. Linn.
 Soc., 2003; http://dx.doi.org/10.1046/j.0024-4082.2003.00082.x, PDF

-Leptopholcus from South AfricaA few days of collecting in eastern South Africa after the International Congress in Badplaas, March 2001, resulted in more species of pholcids than have previously been known from the entire country.
-Most new species are found in the leaf litter; their size is about 1-3 mm total body length.
+Leptopholcus from South AfricaA few days of collecting in eastern South Africa after the International Congress in Badplaas, March 2001, resulted in more species of pholcids than had previously been known from the entire country.
+Most new species were found in the leaf litter; their total body length is about 1-3 mm.
 Some live on the underside of leaves, they are more or less transparent, like the Quamtana vidal male above, and difficult to see in their natural habiatat.
 Descriptions of several new species in the new genus Quamtana have been published in the Zool.
 J. Linn.
-Soc. (see PDF).The only South African Leptopholcus species (shown on the left) is tentatively assigned to L. gracilis
+Soc.
+(2003).The only South African Leptopholcus species (shown on the left) is tentatively assigned to L. gracilis